 Plus it just diversifies the way a user can consume my content.
 If they’re not big into reading lots of text and prefer to have a graphic representation – I’ve provided it!

 So there you have it, a little introduction into the world of bounce rates.
 It’s just the tip of the user experience iceberg though.

 Notice I say user experience … Bounce rate isn’t a direct SEO ranking factor, but it does give you a really good indication of how your site is performing and whether or not users are engaging with your content.

 Reducing your bounce rates will help you keep users on your site for longer.
 All the while increasing the chances of that user converting into a reader, subscriber, customer or member (depending on what the end goal of your site is).

 Remember, site speed can play a big role in your bounce rate figures, so make sure you have a reliable and speedy web host like the guys at LCN.com.
 Check out their hosting and pick the right plan for your website.
 If you have any questions, just get in touch with their UK support team.

 I hope you’ve enjoyed this post and learned a thing or two!
-If you have got any questions feel free to leave them in the comments and I’ll respond to them as soon as I can.
+If you have got any questions to feel free to leave them in the comments and I’ll respond to them as soon as I can.